mykanadine/GrayscaleLBY/README.md

 - Bottleneck (Console Printing): The timer includes printf() for every pixel
 - The execution  time grows as the input size increases

+The execution time increases significantly as the input size grows because the number of pixels processed increases.
+A 10×10 image contains only 100 pixels, while a 100×100 image contains 10,000 pixels (100× more), and a 1000×1000 image contains 1,000,000 pixels (10,000× more than the 10×10 image).
+Since each pixel needs to be converted individually from an  integer  to a double-precision floating-point value, the total processing time naturally increases with the number of pixels.

+The measured average execution times (0.0020 s, 0.2885 s, and 30.1470 s) show this trend clearly.
+However, the increase is larger than expected from the conversion operation alone because the timing also includes console output (printf) for every pixel.
+Printing to the console is much slower than performing operations, making it the primary performance bottleneck.

 ## Execution Time Outputs